A TECHNOLOGY LITIGATION

 From the beginning, our Firm has been laser-focused on litigating technologically complex cases.
 From the first moment meeting with a new client, we're focused on how we can use our unique blend of technical expertise and courtroom skill to achieve the best possible outcome in every matter.
 This focus informs our approach at every stage of the litigation, from pre-suit negotiations to motion practice and through closing argument at trial.

 The Firm's principal, Joshua J. Horowitz, Esq. has achieved extraordinary results in some of the most complex and difficult matters, owing to his acute legal acumen, courtroom skill, and winning litigation strategies.
-In recognition of his achievements, he was named a Top 40 under 40 criminal defense lawyer by The National Trial Lawyers for 2023.
+In recognition of his achievements, he was named a Top 40 under 40 criminal defense lawyer by The National Trial Lawyers for 2023 and 2024.

 He is also a member of the Criminal Justice Act panels for the United States District Courts in the Southern and Eastern Districts of New York, where he routinely represents individuals charged with Racketeering (RICO), money laundering, international narcotics trafficking, computer fraud, wire fraud, and other federal crimes.
 This honor is reserved for lawyers who have demonstrated the highest competence in all aspects of federal criminal practice, including the Federal Rules of Criminal Procedure, the United States Sentencing Guidelines, Federal Rules of Evidence, and all aspects of federal criminal trial practice.